moneroguides/1x03-using-moneo-as-money/script.md

 Opposed to the more common 25 word phrase used for Monero keys, this 14 word format enables the automatic storage of another important piece of information, the "restore height".

 The "restore height" is a record of when your key pair was created.
-This is important for when you want to restore your private keys to a new wallet.
+This is important for when you want to restore your keys to a new wallet.
 For more information on the seed scheme used by Feather, please take a look at the [documentation](https://docs.featherwallet.org/guides/seed-scheme).

 You can regenerate this phrase as many times as you like and when you're happy you should make a record.
 We suggest you take the time to write these words down on a piece of paper.
 Be careful to note the order and make it legible.
 If you ever loose access to your hardware and have written your seed phrase down incorrectly, your funds may well be lost.